BackupTheBerlios/hjb-svn/trunk/docs/rst/codec.rst

 * the parameters used to configure a JMS Provider

-HJB uses HTTP, the text-based protocol of the WWW, to ensure that it is language-neutral.
+One design goal of HJB is to remain useful to client programs written in any programminng language.
+It achieves this by sending and receiving data using HTTP, the text-based protocol of the WWW.

-The JMS API is defined in terms of methods that accept Java types, so any system that interacts with it needs to handle the data in manner that preserves this type information.
+However, the JMS API is defined in terms of methods that accept Java types, so HJB needs to handle the data in a manner that preserves this type information.

-Actually, many JMS API methods depend on Java's small set of native types, rather than more sophisticated Java object types.
-This means the task of preserving type information does not require the need of a complex object serialization or marshalling protocol.
+Many JMS API methods depend on Java's small set of native types, rather than more sophisticated Java object types.
+This fact means the task of preserving type information does not require the need of a complex object serialization or marshalling protocol.

-Therefore, HJB uses the simplest way to preserve the Java type information in HTTP's request and response messages - it provides a textual mapping for each type in the set of Java native types present in the JMS API.
-This allows all typed data in the JMS API to be transmitted as text in the HTTP requests and responses.
+Therefore, HJB uses the simplest way to preserve the Java type information in HTTP's request and response messages - it provides a textual mapping for each type in the small set of Java native types present in the JMS API.

 Mapped Types
 ------------